 It’s an appropriate prime time of the year for web watching in the garden, and also the meadows, though inevitably here, the numbers of spiders are far fewer than seem to inhabit the flower filled confines of the garden.
 How any insects manage to escape capture is a mystery when one sees the extent of complex means of entrapment hanging over the foliage, once highlighted with morning dew.

 The combination of now having a honeybee hive on site, and a formal transect walk for counting bee numbers should yield some interesting data of my own on preferred flowers through the seasons to update my previous anecdotal observations.
-Though an early observation is that it’s tricky to work out whether it’s the sheer numbers of a particular flower which makes it a hit with the bees, or the particular flower type – since the flowers we’ve planted, or allowed to grow en masse, have tended to be those which years ago I assessed as getting frequent visits from many insects.
+Although an early idea is that it’s tricky to work out whether it’s the sheer numbers of a particular flower which makes it a hit with the bees, or the particular flower type.
+Since the flowers we’ve planted, or allowed to grow en masse, have tended to be those which, years ago, I assessed as getting frequent visits from many insects.

-So this week, the real stars have been Persicaria vaccinifolia, Japanese Anemone, Clematis tangutica, Gernaium procurrens, and in the meadow, Fox and Cubs.
-As a simple thought to leave you with, the thug like Geranium procurrens which thrives and has spread along the large bank behind the house, stabilising the shale surface on the process, begins blooming in early August most years and continues until the first frosts – sometimes into November.
+So this week, the real stars have been Persicaria vaccinifolia, Anemone japonica, as a simple unnamed thuggish pink form, Clematis tangutica, Gernaium procurrens, and in the meadow, Fox-and-Cubs, Pilosella aurantiaca.
+As a simple thought to leave you with, the thug like Geranium procurrens, which thrives and has spread along the large bank behind the house, stabilising the shale surface on the process, begins blooming in early August most years and continues until the first frosts – sometimes into November.

 A quick estimate of current flowers on this patch which originated from perhaps just 3 plants many years ago, came out with a figure of about 5,000 blooms open at any one time.
 Though an individual flower is fairly short lived, each of the multiple stems has around 10 spent flowers on it.
-So this native of the Himalayas, which would probably be a thug in good soil, is a tremendous insect resource, on a difficult to manage site.
-Perhaps even exceeding a modest suitable tree, in providing nectar, and pollen in such quantities over such a prolonged period.
+Thus this native of the Himalayas, which would probably be a thug in good soil, is a tremendous resource, for a diverse range of insects, on a difficult to manage site.
+Perhaps even exceeding a modest suitable tree, in providing nectar and pollen in quantity over a prolonged period.
 And at the fag end of the season, an obviously easy to locate beacon for those bees to reach, when weather conditions are suitable.